Alishan Sacred Tree Ruins

 Address:Alishan Township, Chiayi County 605

 Transportation Methods:1.
 Take the Chiayi County Bus from Chiayi Railway Station, Alishan Line, and get off at the final stop.
-2. Take the Kuo-Kuang Motor Transport from Taipei Main Station to Alishan.
-3. Take the Alishan Forest Railway and get off at Alishan Station. *Note: Public transportation frequency is limited, so it is recommended to check the departure times in advance before setting out.*
+2. Take the Kuo-Kuang Bus from Taipei Main Station to Alishan.
+3. Take the Alishan Forest Railway and get off at Alishan Station. *Public transportation has limited schedules, so it's recommended to check the departure times in advance.*

 Recommended Hotel Bookings